 - Columns are pre-punched on 4″ centers.

 Cantilever Rack Base

-- The base has a factory option of either being completely welded construction or bolt on construction.
+- The standard base is bolt-on, but an optional welded base is available.
 Both options provide a stable, rigid base connection.

 - Braces are divided in three categories, depending on the height of the column:

 1. Type I – column height up to 12’; single x-bracing